Gospel of Thomas

 Luke 12:3 “Nothing is covered up that will not be revealed, or hidden that will not be known.”

 In Matthew, Jesus seems to be speaking about others, or the world, and not to fear the world, for they of the world will be revealed or exposed.
-However, the theme seems to convey that you cannot hide, that all will be eventually revealed within you and about you, “except to come to light,” in the Mark scripture.
+However, the theme seems to convey that you cannot hide, that all will be eventually revealed within you and about you, “except to come to light,” referenced in the Mark scripture.
 There is the implication of transparency, with nothing to hide, nothing to conceal, nothing to lie about or deceive.
 Walking in the Way is illustrated as a revealing walk, “that which is hidden to you will become plain to you.”
 The walk is in context within the world but remains the province of God.

 Jesus tells us that if you can see the pathway then what must follow is the walk, else nothing further can be seen or revealed.
 Jesus tells us the soul will be made manifest in any case and that if you look, the hidden becomes revealed.
 Sometimes this will be spiritual knowledge and sometimes it will be knowledge about yourself or the world, even about the nature of God.